SchlossVRL/ColorConceptAssociations/README.md

 SUPPLEMENTAL DATA:

-`Pilot-associations`: stores the data for the Pilot experiment.
-Columns include:

 `GoodFit-ColorName`: stores the data for the Goodness-of-fit color-name association task.
 Columns include:

 `GoodFit-ShapeColor`: stores the data for the Goodness-of-fit shape-color association task.
 Columns include: